ReTabAD: A Benchmark for Restoring Semantic Context in Tabular Anomaly Detection: Performance Details of Key feature Estimation

 where $\phi(x_i)$ denotes the SHAP value vector for instance $x_i$.
 In parallel, the LLM outputs a set of key features for $x_i$, which we denote as $\hat{F}_i$.
 We then measure alignment between the two sets using the F1 score at $K$:

 The final metric is averaged over all anomalous instances:

 where $\mathcal{A}$ denotes the set of anomalous samples.
-Overall, providing textual metadata (Type~D) leads to clear improvements in F1 alignment compared to the no-description setting (Type~A) (see Table ~\ref{tab:reasoning_alignment_f1_k13_full}).
-Strong improvements are observed in datasets such as \texttt{glioma}, \texttt{wine}, \texttt{equip}, and \texttt{glass}, where domain-specific semantics play a critical role and textual descriptions allow the LLM to better capture SHAP-derived ground truth.
-Moderate improvements appear in datasets including \texttt{campaign}, \texttt{churn}, \texttt{gallstone}, \texttt{wbc}, and \texttt{vertebral}, with consistent but smaller gains.
-In contrast, limited or negative effects are found in datasets like \texttt{backdoor}, \texttt{covertype}, \texttt{quasar}, and \texttt{stroke}.
-In some cases, such as \texttt{quasar}, baseline alignment is already high, so additional metadata may introduce noise rather than provide further benefit.
-In others, such as \texttt{covertype}, the complex multi-class structure can confuse the LLM’s reasoning and reduce the effectiveness of textual cues.
-It is also worth noting that for the \texttt{automobile} dataset, the number of anomalous samples is too small to yield statistically reliable estimates, and thus alignment results should be interpreted with caution.
-In summary, textual metadata provides strong semantic cues that improve reasoning alignment across datasets, with particularly notable benefits in domain-specific settings (e.g., healthcare, equipment).
+Overall, providing textual metadata (Type~D) leads to clear improvements in F1 alignment compared to the no-description setting (Type~A) across all LLMs (see Table~\ref{tab:reasoning_alignment_f1_k13_full}).
+The effect is particularly pronounced in domain-specific datasets such as glioma, wine, equip, and glass, where feature semantics are well-defined and textual descriptions provide crucial contextual grounding that helps the LLM better align its reasoning with SHAP-derived ground truth.
+Moderate but stable improvements are also observed in datasets like campaign, churn, gallstone, wbc, and vertebral, indicating that even mid-level semantic cues can meaningfully guide feature-level interpretation.
+In contrast, limited or negative effects arise in datasets such as backdoor, covertype, quasar, and stroke.
+These cases are largely explained by factors such as ceiling effects from already high baseline alignment (e.g., quasar), structural complexity that weakens the usefulness of textual cues (e.g., covertype), or anomaly definitions that are too simple for additional metadata to provide substantial benefit (e.g., stroke).
+Despite such exceptions, textual metadata generally serves as a strong semantic signal that enhances the LLM’s reasoning alignment, with the most substantial gains appearing in settings where domain-specific context plays a central role.
+However, this reasoning-alignment metric is not a full measure of explanation quality.
+Thus, the improvements from textual metadata should be seen as enhanced semantic grounding rather than definitive gains in explanation quality.